Stable moduli spaces of odd-dimensional manifold triads: Pairs of spaces and manifolds.

 Given a commutative square of maps of pairs, we call it a \textit{homotopy pushout square} if both the square consisting of the maps between the targets of the pairs and the square of the maps between the sources of the pairs are homotopy pushout squares of spaces.
 Analogously, a \textit{homotopy pullback square} is a commutative square that restricts to a homotopy pullback square of spaces both in the targets and the sources.

 \begin{lemma}[Pushouts] Let $k\geq -1$.
 Assume that the square is a homotopy pushout square of pairs.
 If the map $f$ is strongly $k$-connected, then so is $g$.
-Conversely, if $g$ is strongly $k$-connected, then so is $f$, provided both $\alpha|_A$ and $\alpha|_{A'}$ induce isomorphisms on fundamental groupoids. \end{lemma} \begin{proof} The part of the claim regarding the maps $f|_{A'}$ and $g|_{C'}$ follows from the fact that $k$-connected maps are closed under taking homotopy pushouts and \cite[Prop.
+Conversely, if $g$ is strongly $k$-connected, then so is $f$, provided both $\alpha|_A$ and $\alpha|_{A'}$ induce isomorphisms on fundamental groupoids. \end{lemma} \begin{proof} We start by observing that, if $f|_{A'}$ is $k$-connected, then so is $g|_{C'}$, as $k$-connected maps are closed under taking homotopy pushouts.
+Conversely, if $g|_{C'}$ is $k$-connected and $\alpha|_{A'}$ induces an isomprhism of fundamental groupoids, then $f|_{A'}$ is $k$-connected by \cite[Prop.
 A]{WallGeometrical}.
-We prove now the subclaim that the following left square in is a homotopy pushout square.
+We proceed by showing that if $f$ is strongly $k$-connected, than $C\cup_{C'} D'\to D$ is $(k+1)$-connected, and thus $g$ is strongly $k$-connected, and its converse under the additional assumptions stated in the result.
+To do so, we prove now the subclaim that the following left square in is a homotopy pushout square.
 By the pasting lemma for homotopy pushout squares \cite[Prop.
 3.7.26]{Munson_Volić_2015}, it suffices to prove that the right square above is a homotopy pushout square.
 Consider the following diagrams Since the left square in the left diagram is a homotopy pushout by definition, it suffices to prove that the pasted square is a homotopy pushout.
 For that, we observe that it can be factored as in the right diagram above as the pasting of two homotopy pushout squares.
 This finishes the proof of the subclaim.
-We conclude that, if $A\cup_{A'}B'\to B $ is $(k+1)$-connected, then so is $C\cup_{C'}D'\to D,$ thus establishing the first claim.
-For the converse claim, we have that $A\cup_{A'} B'\to C\cup_{C'} D'$ is a fundamental groupoid isomorphism, since $\alpha|_A$ is also is.
-By \cite[Prop A]{WallGeometrical}, the map $A\cup_{A'} B'\to B$ is $(k+1)$-connected, as $C\cup_{C'}D'\to D$ so is. \end{proof}
+We conclude that, if $A\cup_{A'}B'\to B $ is $(k+1)$-connected, then so is $C\cup_{C'}D'\to D,$ thus establishing that $g$ is strongly $k$-connected.